-Tuition and Fees\
+Tuition and Fees

-Tuition for in-district students for 2021-2022 was \$163 per semester credit hour, which includes a universally assessed fee of \$16/credit hour for institutional services and a universally assessed \$5/credit hour technology fee.
+Tuition for in-district students for 2022-2023 is \$170 per semester credit hour, which includes a universally assessed fee of \$16/credit hour for institutional services and a universally assessed \$5/credit hour technology fee.
 This rate is subject to review and change annually by the JWCC Board of Trustees.
-In-district tuition and fees for a full-time student for nine months usually range from \$3,912 to \$4,890 depending on how many semester hours a student takes.
+In-district tuition and fees for a full-time student for nine months usually range from \$4,080 (12 hours per semester) to \$5,440 (16 hours per semester) depending on how many semester hours a student takes.
 Additional course fees and program fees may apply.

-Health, safety, or other circumstances may warrant schedule or class modalty changes.
-John Wood Community College reserves the right to provide alterna tive course arrangements including, but not limited, to online classes and to revise class schedules to maintain safety of our students and campuses.
+Health, safety, or other circumstances may warrant schedule or class modality changes.
+John Wood Community College reserves the right to provide alternative course arrangements including, but not limited, to online classes and to revise class schedules to maintain safety of our students and campuses.
 Students may experience fee changes due to schedule modification which is the responsibility of the student to pay.